A characterization of simultaneous optimization, majorization, and (bi)submodular polyhedra: Introduction

 \subsection{Resource allocation and simultaneous optimization}

 Efficient resource allocation is an important challenge for many modern computing systems.
-The general goal in such resource allocation problems is to divide the available resource over individual users or system components as to maximize the overall system utility of this division (or, equivalently, to minimize the overall system cost).
+The general goal in such resource allocation problems (RAPs) is to divide the available resource over individual users or system components as to maximize the overall system utility of this division (or, equivalently, to minimize the overall system cost).
 These problems occur in many different engineering applications such as telecommunications \cite{Palomar2005,Shams2014}, processor scheduling \cite{Gerards2016}, and regularized learning \cite{Dai2006,Mairal2011} (see also the overview in \cite{Patriksson2008}).

-The utility or cost of a system is usually modeled as the sum of individual utility or cost functions for each component.
-For many allocation problems, there has been interest in the development of algorithms that find allocations with good optimality guarantees that hold for \emph{any} such utility or cost function.
+For many allocation problems, there has been interest in the development of algorithms that find allocations with good optimality guarantees that hold for multiple utility or cost functions simultaneously.
 One motivation for this is that different definitions of the cost of an allocation may exist that are, ideally, minimized simultaneously.
 For instance, in the context of smart storage systems in distribution grids, it is crucial that the system is operated so that the stress put on the grid is reduced as much as possible.
 This stress can be reduced in several ways, for instance by minimizing the peak energy consumption or flattening the overall load profile as much as possible.
 This leads to different objectives and corresponding cost functions that are preferably optimized at the same time (see also \cite{SchootUiterkamp2021}).

 Another motivation is that it is often hard in practice to specify the utility or cost function exactly due to, e.g., missing data or the absence of objective measures for such a function.
 Instead, usually only some structural properties such as concavity or symmetry can be observed or assumed with reasonable certainty.
 Therefore, it is desirable to have a solution procedure that provides good solutions regardless of the exact description of the objective function.
 One example of such an application is speed scaling, where the goal is to schedule tasks on a processor and determine execution speeds for these tasks while minimizing the total energy usage of the processor and respecting any restrictions on the execution of the tasks such as deadlines.
 A common observation in this area is that the total energy usage depends primarily on the chosen speeds and that this dependence is convex.
 However, the exact relation between these two quantities depends on the specific properties of the used processor and is therefore generally unknown (see also \cite{Gerards2016}).